 Named after Chief Tishomingo of the Chickasaw nation, these woods boast as much scenic beauty as they do rich history.
 Experience the allure of Mississippi wildflowers, rock formations and ferns while the air is still nice and cool.
 Read MoreCamp at Tishomingo State Park

-If you really want to experience some beautiful scenery this spring, ferry on over to the Channel Islands for white sand beaches, coastal lagoons, and 54,000 acres of backcountry beach camping.
-You'll be sure to see a lot more exotic birds than people.
+If you want to experience some beautiful scenery this spring, ferry on over to the Channel Islands for white sand beaches, coastal lagoons and 54,000 acres of backcountry camping.
+Look for unique plants, land mammals and exotic birds at this California campground.
 Read MoreCamp on Santa Rosa Island

 When you're not hiking up the rugged hills of this vast mountain terrain, be prepared to get wet!
 The nearby Potomac River is a paradise for water sports and trout fishing.
 Get there early in the season before the bugs do.
 Read MoreCamp at Robert W Craig campground